 For chronic disease sufferers – often already under medical care – data-driven personalized medicine provides a promising new application for tailored therapies and disease management.
 Today, the right combination of technology infrastructure, advanced AI technology and analytics provide the power to continuously process infinite amounts of chronic disease-related data.

-CloudGeometry built and deployed a coherent data architecture to data across sources to be harvested by machine learning models.
+CloudGeometry built and deployed a coherent data architecture spanning sources ready for continuous consumption by machine learning models.
 We have built this out for Gali, an advanced personalized healthcare platform to provide tailored advice to people suffering from chronic disease.
 Assuring the flow of data to models ensures every single patient always gets the best data to better manage her disease.

 A critical success factor for personalized medicine is protecting patients data privacy.
 Blockchain is a natural choice to ensure confidentiality, but its most important benefit is reliable data aggregation.
 In practice, turning the broad and rich mix of data into more effective collaboration requires converging three domains of data: patient-generated health data (PGHD) with data repositories from clinical records (EHRs) and research data.
 Implementing this approach to data infrastructure and data processing meant an agile setup suited to continuous change.
 Key requirements were to:

 - Pull data updates from research and clinical records and integrate with streaming data sources